Guanajuato Hotels in the Historic Center, Mexico

 Hotel 1850 Boutique

 Like a movie that’s destined to be #1 at the box office on its opening weekend, this hotel situated right next to the park in the center of Guanajuato was a sure bet to get lots of attention.
-It made the most of the historic building (from 1850 of course), but this is no homage to Spanish colonialism.
+It made the most of the historic building (from 1850, of course), but this is no homage to Spanish colonialism.
 It’s more Mexico City than the heartland, with whimsical modern furniture, surprises around every corner, and rotating art installations.
-Each room is decorated differently and each is a real work of art, with serious though put into each element.
+Each room is decorated differently, and each is a real work of art, with serious thought put into each element.

 The roof deck bar here is a real highlight, with tables lit from within and a view of Teatro Juarez and two local churches lit up at night.
 When it comes to English proficiency, Hotel 1850 is miles ahead of anyone else in town, so for those who aren’t functional in Spanish, it’s a real refuge in the heart of the historic center.
-See a more detailed review here, great pics on the official website, or deals online at Hotels.com.
+See a more detailed review here, great pics on the official website.

 Edelmira Hotel Boutique